ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### Sending

-When sending a message which expects a result, a promise should be generated on the side which is sending the `op:deliver-only`.
+When sending a message which expects a result, a promise should be generated on the side which is sending the `op:deliver`.
 This promise should be provided to the object sending this message.
 See the [promises section](#promises) for more information.